trussworks/Engineering-Playbook/developing/code-reviews/great-code-reviews.md

 As a general comment on style, everything goes faster if pull requests are of a reasonable size.
 If the reviewer can grok your changes in under 5 minutes, you're golden.
 Sometimes a larger commit is necessary, and that's fine.

 However commits that take longer than 10-15 minutes to review should be questioned, or framed in a way that helps the reviewer understand why the commit must be so large.
-Larger commits slow project velocity, due to this code review friction, and are to be avoided if possible.
+Larger commits slow project velocity due to this code review friction, and are to be avoided if possible.

 IBM did some nifty research in this area to [see how code review size affects code quality](http://www.ibm.com/developerworks/rational/library/11-proven-practices-for-peer-review/).
 Notably, review of one’s own code prior to submission was shown to positively affect code quality as well.